CelesNeba/uk-retail-etl-pipeline/README.md

 ## My recommendation based on the analysis:

 The analysis of UK supermarket pricing data reveals significant opportunities for strategic optimization.
-The analysis highlights an overall average price of £25 across key products, with notable price variations between supermarkets like Aldi, ASDA, Morrisons, Sainsbury's, and Tesco.
+The analysis highlights an overall average price of **£25** across key products, with notable price variations between supermarkets like **Aldi**, **ASDA**, **Morrisons**, **Sainsbury's**, and **Tesco**.
 By focusing on the product price comparison across supermarkets, decision makers  can identify products where  pricing is uncompetitive.
 I recommend a deeper dive into the daily average price trends to understand the impact of promotional activities and adjust pricing strategies to maximize profitability and market share, while maintaining a competitive edge in the UK retail landscape.